|Other OH Resources|

-Areas bordering to Jefferson County are Columbiana County (north), Hancock County, West Virginia (northeast), Brooke County, West Virginia (east), Ohio County, West Virginia (southeast), Belmont County (south), Harrison County (southwest), Carroll County (northwest) .
+Bordering Counties are Columbiana County, Hancock County, West Virginia, Brooke County, West Virginia, Ohio County, West Virginia, Belmont County, Harrison County, Carroll County .

 Jefferson County vital records can be found at the Ohio Department of Health which has Birth Records since Dec 20, 1908; Death Records since since 1954 and copies of Marriage and Divorce Records since 1918 to present There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Ohio for current fees and application process.

 A list of Jefferson County Historical and Genealogical Societies, Libraries, Archives.
 See also list of Statewide Ohio Archives, Historical & Genealogical Societies.

 The following are web links to Genealogy, Records and Resources pertaining to Jefferson County.